sourcefrog/cargo-mutants/DESIGN.md

 scratch directory.

 Currently, the whole workspace tree is copied.
 In future, possibly only the package to be mutated could be copied: this would require changes to the code that fixes up dependencies.

+(This current approach assumes that all the packages are under the workspace directory, which is common but not actually required.)

 ## Handling timeouts